FAQ: Physical Therapy

 Can I bring my children with me to my appointment?

-Minors under the age of 18 who are not patients, are not allowed in the treatment/gym areas and may not be left unattended in the waiting areas.
-Therapy staff are not allowed to monitor or watch a child during a parent/guardian appointment.
+Minors under the age of 18 who are not patients are not allowed in the treatment/gym areas and may not be left unattended in the waiting areas.
+Therapy staff is not allowed to monitor or watch a child during a parent/guardian appointment.
 Anyone bringing a child to an appointment will be required to reschedule for a time when they can arrange for childcare.

 What happens on my first visit?